Alluxio/alluxio/docs/en/Configuration-Settings.md

 <table class="table table-striped">
 <tr><th>Property Name</th><th>Default</th><th>Meaning</th></tr>
 <tr>
-  <td>tachyon.security.authentication.type</td>
+  <td>alluxio.security.authentication.type</td>
   <td>NOSASL</td>
   <td>The authentication mode.
 Currently three modes are supported: NOSASL, SIMPLE,
   CUSTOM.
 The default value NOSASL indicates that authentication is not enabled.</td>
 </tr>
 <tr>
-  <td>tachyon.security.authentication.socket.timeout.ms</td>
+  <td>alluxio.security.authentication.socket.timeout.ms</td>
   <td>60000</td>
   <td>The maximum amount of time (in milliseconds) for a user to create a Thrift socket which
   will connect to the master.</td>
 </tr>
 <tr>
-  <td>tachyon.security.authentication.custom.provider.class</td>
+  <td>alluxio.security.authentication.custom.provider.class</td>
   <td></td>
   <td>The class to provide customized authentication implementation, when
-  tachyon.security.authentication.type is set to CUSTOM.
-It must implement the interface 'tachyon.security.authentication.AuthenticationProvider'.</td>
+  alluxio.security.authentication.type is set to CUSTOM.
+It must implement the interface 'alluxio.security.authentication.AuthenticationProvider'.</td>
 </tr>
 <tr>
-  <td>tachyon.security.login.username</td>
+  <td>alluxio.security.login.username</td>
   <td></td>
-  <td>When tachyon.security.authentication.type is set to SIMPLE or CUSTOM, user application uses
+  <td>When alluxio.security.authentication.type is set to SIMPLE or CUSTOM, user application uses
   this property to indicate the user requesting Alluxio service.
 If it is not set explicitly, the OS login user will be used.</td>
 </tr>
 <tr>
-  <td>tachyon.security.authorization.permission.enabled</td>
+  <td>alluxio.security.authorization.permission.enabled</td>
   <td>false</td>
   <td>Whether to enable access control based on file permission.</td>
 </tr>
 <tr>
-  <td>tachyon.security.authorization.permission.umask</td>
+  <td>alluxio.security.authorization.permission.umask</td>
   <td>022</td>
   <td>The umask of creating file and directory.
 The initial creation permission is 777, and
   the difference between directory and file is 111.
 So for default umask value 022, the created directory has permission 755 and file has permission 644.</td>
 </tr>
 <tr>
-  <td>tachyon.security.authorization.permission.supergroup</td>
+  <td>alluxio.security.authorization.permission.supergroup</td>
   <td>supergroup</td>
   <td>The super group of Alluxio file system.
 All users in this group have super permission.</td>
 </tr>
 <tr>
-  <td>tachyon.security.group.mapping.class</td>
+  <td>alluxio.security.group.mapping.class</td>
-  <td>tachyon.security.group.provider.&#8203;ShellBasedUnixGroupsMapping</td>
+  <td>alluxio.security.group.provider.&#8203;ShellBasedUnixGroupsMapping</td>
   <td>The class to provide user-to-groups mapping service.
 Master could get the various group
   memberships of a given user.
-It must implement the interface 'tachyon.security.group.GroupMappingService'.
+It must implement the interface 'alluxio.security.group.GroupMappingService'.
 The default implementation execute the 'groups' shell command to fetch the group memberships of a given user.</td>
 </tr>
 </table>